mdinos/sensors-data/config/README.md

 ### confirm-file-write
 Set this to `true` if you want to get an echo every time a line is put into a file.
 Will have more options for this in future - ie. you could print every 5 or 10 or whatever you like.

+# Python Version

+The python version of this program uses the `settings.json` and `statefile.json`.
+These do not need to be touched manually - they can be updated and changed via the CLI interface as described in the `--help`.